Azroph/Azroph/README.md

 - I like working with people and expanding my knowledges
 - I love staying tuned by the latest news !
-- I'm looking for incorporate a compagny for my studies ⌨
+- I work for a compagny during my studies ⌨

 **JavaScript** /
 **HTLM5** / **CSS3** /